-NO CHALLENGE RECOMMENDATION(S) 2.
-Ascertaining the exact amount of lake methane that can be exploited for electricity production in an economical and sustainable way.
-An updated and comprehensive resource study has been conducted to ascertain the existing resources in Rwanda.
+NO CHALLENGE RECOMMENDATION(S) delivered in line with demand growth • Demand forecasting to be updated regularly based on more realistic plans and assumptions aligned to the future planning cycle.
+2. Ascertaining the exact amount of lake methane that can be exploited for electricity production in an economical and sustainable way. • An updated and comprehensive resource study has been conducted to ascertain the existing resources in Rwanda.
 These resources include solar, hydro (including pumped storage), wind, geothermal, waste to power, peat and lake Kivu methane.
 There is need to conduct feasibility studies in identified resource locations to ascertain the exact amounts of reserves.
-3. Demand Growth Inducing policies to be expanded GOR policy decision to be taken to stimulate demand growth to policy targets of 12% and above.
-Especially, to catch up form unrealized growth in the previous years, i.e., 2018-2022.
-Required infrastructure for industrial parks to be in place and the need to accelerate implementation of flagship projects of the Rwanda Vision 2050.
-Introduce more commercial and industrial demand and provide incentives for consumption in off-peak (Introduction of reduced tariffs for consumers during off-peak periods to promote load shifting).
-4. System Stability Installed capacity of new power plants should not exceed a multiple of 10% of Rwanda grid capacity (peak demand) at the time of CoD.
+3. Demand Growth Inducing policies to be expanded GOR policy decision to be taken to stimulate demand growth of over 10%.
+Especially to catch up form unrealized growth in the previous years Required infrastructure for industrial parks to be in place and the need to accelerate implementation of flagship Vision 2050 Introduce more commercial and industrial demand and provide incentives for consumption during system off-peak.
+(Introduction of reduced tariffs for consumers during off-peak periods to promote load shifting).
+4. System Stability • Installed capacity of new power plants should not exceed a multiple of 10% of Rwanda grid capacity (peak demand) at the time of CoD.
 This is to avoid high spinning reserves, grid instability and resulting high costs involved in case of disturbances caused by the new plant.
-5. Grid modernization There is a need to direct more investments to non- market services (Voltage Control; Black Start; Grid Congestion Relief; T&D Deferral; etc) that are important to maintaining reliability of the system.
-There is also a need to develop peaking power plants and/or storage embedded systems to absorb excess off-peak capacity and efficient load balancing.
-6. Climate change Consider energy storage (reservoirs, pumped storage, batteries storage systems, electrolysers, and others) as peaking generation resources as part of adaptation measures to meet climate change goals (decarbonization).
-7. Emissions factors and compatibility with Rwanda's NDC More emission scenario analysis is planned to be included in future updates for mitigation and adaptation purposes, on the adverse impacts of climate change in the electricity sector
+5. Grid modernization Need to direct more investments to non-market services (Voltage Control; Black Start; Grid Congestion Relief; T&amp;D Deferral; etc) that are important to maintaining reliable electric system.
+There is also a need to develop peaking power plants and/or battery storage systems to absorb excess off-peak capacity and load shedding, 6.
+Climate change • Consider energy storage (reservoirs, pumped storage, batteries storage systems, electrolysers, and others) as peaking generation resources as part of adaptation measures to meet climate change goals (decarbonization).
+7. Emissions factors and compatibility with Rwanda's NDC • More emission scenario analysis is planned to be included in future updates for mitigation and adaptation purposes, on the adverse impacts of climate change in the electricity sector